Alternative names: S.I.A Private Investigator, Licenced Private Investigator, Private Detective; PI; Private Eye; Enquiry Agent

 Conduct investigations: Surveillances; maintain records; debtor traces; pre-sue reports; field visits; seek missing persons; locate witnesses; take videos or photographs for use as evidence; work undercover to gather specific information; gather information for use in legal proceedings; conduct asset and liability checks; investigate the theft of private or commercial property; provide advice on corporate and personal matters; investigate insurance claims; prepare reports of investigations; interview and take statements from witnesses and suspects.

-Career / Qualification: The S.I.A will require a test of competency (A mandatory requirement for the proposed SIA Licence), and will screen out applicants who are not: “Fit and proper people”.
+Career / Qualification: We always recommend that private investigators have completed a test of competency that screens out applicants who are not: “Fit and proper people” such as The Level 3 Professional Investigator Award.
 Other formal qualifications that include English and Maths and related experience or training are useful.

 The UK PI industry is dominated by small businesses, partnerships and limited companies.
 Recruitment is haphazard and intermittent.
-Some franchise opportunities exist (Please contact us directly for direction here).
+Some franchise opportunities exist.
 Part time operations / self employment pathways are the “Norm”.

-Entry pathway: To meet the S.I.A’s requirements for a “Test of Competency”, amongst a number of requirements you need to complete an approved and accredited training course.
-The L3 courses in “Professional Investigations” are the accredited training options approved by the S.I.A.
+Entry pathway: Complete approved and accredited training courses.
 Further training courses linked to private investigator techniques, knowledge and operation are recommended.

 Future prospects: The private sector – private investigator can out perform many competing and related professional public sector investigators.
-A regulated Investigator, with training and experience will find a plethora of challenges and career opportunities once licensing is introduced.
-Expect an increase in work permeating from this sector post licensing.
+A Private Investigator, with training and experience will find a plethora of challenges and career opportunities.